Brown Butter Chocolate Chip Cookies that are perfectly chewy with crispy edges and incredible flavor.

 - The butter will start to bubble and crackle, this is the water evaporating out of it.
 Keep stirring, once the crackling subsides, the butter will brown quickly, so don't take your eye off it.
 It will go from yellow to golden to a toasted brown color.
 It may froth up a little, so just use a spoon to scrape the froth to the side so you can check on the color.

-- As soon as it turns golden brown and you can smell a wonderful nutty aroma, remove it from the heat and transfer it to a bowl to cool completely to room temperature.
-You can either leave it sitting out to cool down gradually, or if you want to use it sooner, you can put the bowl over some ice and whisk it slowly until it cools down.
+- As soon as it turns golden brown and you can smell a wonderful nutty aroma, remove it from the heat and transfer it to a mixing bowl to cool until it is no longer hot to the touch.

 Make the Cookies

-- Once the brown butter has cooled, mix it together with the two sugars until combined.¾ cup Light Brown Sugar, ¾ cup Granulated Sugar
+- Once the brown butter has cooled, add the white and brown sugar to the bowl and whisk just until combined.¾ cup Light Brown Sugar, ¾ cup Granulated Sugar

 - Add the eggs and vanilla and stir them in.2 Large Eggs, 2 teaspoon Vanilla Extract

-- In a separate bowl, combine the flour, baking soda, and salt and stir together.
-Add them to the other ingredients and mix them until incorporated.2 cups All Purpose Flour, ¾ teaspoon Baking Soda, 1 teaspoon Salt
+- In a separate bowl, combine the flour, baking soda, cornstarch, and salt and stir together.
+Add them to the other ingredients and mix them until incorporated.1 teaspoon Salt, 2 cups All Purpose Flour, ¾ teaspoon Baking Soda, 1 tablespoon Corn starch

 - Stir in the chocolate chips until well distributed.
 Be careful not to overmix.2 cups Chocolate Chips